Pulari7/PhonePe_Visualization/README.md

 # phonepe
-Load data from phone pe pulse
+Load data from phone pe pulse.
-Extraction data  and loadto mYSQL database
+Extraction data and load to mYSQL database.
-Viusalize thetransaction and brand data using plotly
+Viusalize the transactions and brands data using plotly.